rzmk/ladderz/README.md

 List of factor pairs of 12: [(1, 12), (2, 6), (3, 4)]
 ```

 Great!
-We've successfully used the `ladderz` crate to get the factors and factor pairs of a number in sorted order.
+We've successfully used the `ladderz` crate to get the factors and factor pairs of a positive integer in sorted order.

 ## Ideas